lhcb/glossary/glossary/E.md

 ## Erasmus

-High-level physics analysis software application [repository](https://gitlab.cern.ch/lhcb/Erasmus), similar to «Urania», but based on «Bender».
+High-level physics analysis software [repository](https://gitlab.cern.ch/lhcb/Erasmus), similar to «Urania», but based on «Bender».
 Note that this project is now stopped, and retired from «CVMFS».
 All non-obsolete packages have been moved to the «Castelao» project, which is based instead on «DaVinci».

 ## eta